CompGenomeLab/replicationRepair/workflow/report/figureS16.rst

-**Supplementary Figure 16:** Asymmetric quadnucleotide content around initiation zones and replication domains.
+**Supplementary Figure 16:**
+Repair rate asymmetry around initiation zones and replication domains in intergenic regions.
-Similar to the Fig S13 except quadnucleotides used instead of mononucleotides.
-Ten sequences with the highest difference were shown.
+**(B-C)** Same as Figure S14 except that cells were synchronized to the early S phase.
+Replicate A and B are combined.